scaleoutsean/eseries-perf-analyzer/README.md

 - 4.0.0 (May 13, 2026)
   - **Breaking changes**: EPA 3 users cannot upgrade to EPA 4.
 Fresh installation is required.
 EPA 4 beta can be upgraded to EPA 4
+  - Export more volume performance metrics
-  - Changes from 4.0.0 beta versions plus the addition of Traefik-based reverse HTTPS proxy for Collector and Grafana
+  - All changes from the 4.0.0 beta releases with the addition of Traefik-based reverse HTTPS proxy for Collector, Grafana and optionally Victoria Metrics
+  - Minor adjustments to the helper scripts to generate TLS certificates for Traefik
   - Update README and other documents to reflect the addition of Traefik
-  - Minor adjustments to the scripts to generate TLS certificates for Traefik

 - 4.0.0 (May 9, 2026)
   - **Breaking changes**: EPA 3 users cannot upgrade to EPA 4.
 Fresh installation is required.
 EPA 4 beta can be upgraded to EPA 4